 Why study Fashion Design?

-The Bachelor’s of Science Degree in Fashion Design provides a platform for discovery, experimentation, and specialization by way of a strong foundation in critical and cultural theory, experiential learning, craftsmanship, technological literacy, and sustainable stewardship with opportunities for students to author their individual curricular pathway through elective coursework.
+The Fashion Design provides a platform for discovery, experimentation, and specialization by way of a strong foundation in critical and cultural theory, experiential learning, craftsmanship, technological literacy, and sustainable stewardship with opportunities for students to author their individual curricular pathway through elective coursework.

 People who are successful in fashion design tend to have visual and kinesthetic/tactile learning styles.
 Fashion designers are creative, imaginative, and artistic.
 They are able to understand the design process as it relates to the three-dimensional form of the garment.
 Fashion designers are able to sketch, design, plan, and execute a garment at a high-quality level, paying attention to the function (movement, wear, draping) as well as the beauty of the garment.
 They love the challenge of a fast-paced, trend-driven business that merges creativity with marketplace opportunities.